 - Moulded-in colour

-Replacement of a Steel Wheel Tub to a composite wheel tub in the Automotive Industry
+- Replacement of a Steel Wheel Tub to an advanced composite wheel tub in the Automotive Industry

 - The Maloo HSV Tail Gate